 Lime Sponge Cupcakes

-If you don’t have an Angel Food time or 2 hours to bake and cool — cupcakes are an easy solution.
+If you don’t have an Angel Food cake pan or 2 hours to bake and cool — cupcakes are an easy solution.
 This recipe gets 30 cupcakes –a big bang for the buck!

 Recipe Vintage Orange Sponge Cake

 - Juice of orange & water to equal ½ cup of fluid

 - You can use lemon, lime or grapefruit instead of orange for a citrus cake

 - Use ½ cup of water and 1 tsp of vanilla for a sponge that is perfect to top with fresh fruit